TR-TECH-GUIDE/Amanda-v2.0/README.md

 Should any be missing kindly let us know at [Amanda](https://t.me/SLBotsOfficial) or simply submit a pull request on the readme.

-## The Amanda the telegram Bot Project
-The Advanced Branch (For PRO's)

-The Amanda(advanced)

 ## Special Credits
-- [Tharuk Renuja](https://github.com/TR-TECH-GUIDE) - A Co-Developer of Project
+- [Tharuk Renuja](https://github.com/TR-TECH-GUIDE) - A Developer of Project